-IF THE VOTER WANTS ASSISTANCE, he or she may have no less than an additional five minutes to vote.
+IFTHEVOTER WANTS ASSISTANCE, he or she may have at least five additional minutes to vote.
 At the end of the time, if others are waiting to vote, the assisted voter may be told that time is up and may be asked to leave the polling place.

 However, if there are no voters waiting, the assisted voter shall have as much time as necessary to finish voting.